-Fast-moving consumer goods (FMCG) sector is the 4th largest sector in the Indian economy with Household and Personal Care accounting for 50 per cent of FMCG sales in India.
+Fast-moving consumer goods (FMCG) sector is India’s fourth-largest sector with household and personal care accounting for 50% of FMCG sales in India.
 Growing awareness, easier access and changing lifestyles have been the key growth drivers for the sector.
-The urban segment (accounts for a revenue share of around 40 per cent) is the largest contributor to the overall revenue generated by the FMCG sector in India and recorded a market size of around US$ 29.4 billion in 2016-17.
-However, in the last few years, the FMCG market has grown at a faster pace in rural India compared with urban India.
-Semi-urban and rural segments are growing at a rapid pace and FMCG products account for 50 per cent of total rural spending.
+The urban segment (accounts for a revenue share of around 55%) is the largest contributor to the overall revenue generated by the FMCG sector in India.
+However, in the last few years, the FMCG market has grown at a faster pace in rural India compared to urban India.
+Semi-urban and rural segments are growing at a rapid pace and FMCG products account for 50% of the total rural spending.

-Rural consumption has increased, led by a combination of increasing incomes and higher aspiration levels; there is an increased demand for branded products in rural India.
-The rural FMCG market in India is expected to grow at a CAGR of 14.6 per cent, and reach US$ 220 billion by 2025 from US$ 29.4 billion in 2016.
+Rural consumption has increased, led by a combination of increasing income and higher aspiration levels.
+There is an increased demand for branded products in rural India.

-Another major factor propelling the demand for food services in India is the growing youth population, primarily in the country’s urban regions.
-India has a large base of young consumers who form the majority of the workforce and, due to time constraints, barely get time for cooking.
+Another major factor propelling the demand for food services in India is the growing youth population, primarily in urban regions.
+India has a large base of young consumers who form majority of the workforce, and due to time constraints, barely get time for cooking.

 Online portals are expected to play a key role for companies trying to enter the hinterlands.
-The Internet has contributed in a big way, facilitating a cheaper and more convenient means to increase a company’s reach.
+Internet has contributed in a big way, facilitating a cheaper and more convenient mode to increase a company’s reach.
 The number of internet users in India is likely to reach 1 billion by 2025.
 It is estimated that 40% of all FMCG consumption in India will be made online by 2020.
 The online FMCG market is forecast to reach US$ 45 billion in 2020 from US$ 20 billion in 2017.

-Mr Mark Mobius, Executive Chairman, Templeton EM, opined that the Goods and Services Tax (GST) will lead to mergers and rise of world class consumer companies in India.
-GST and demonetisation are expected to drive demand, both in the rural and urban areas, and economic growth in a structured manner in the long term and improve performance of companies within the sector.
+It is estimated that India will gain US$ 15 billion a year by implementing GST.
+GST and demonetisation are expected to drive demand, both in the rural and urban areas, and economic growth in a structured manner in the long term and improved performance of companies within the sector.